sequelize/sequelize/docs/typescript.md

 }
 ```

-## Legacy `.define` usage
+## Usage of `sequelize.define`

-TypeScript doesn't know how to generate a `class` definition when we use the legacy `.define`,
-therefor we need to do some manual work and declare an interface and a type and eventually cast
-the result of `.define` to the _static_ type.
+TypeScript doesn't know how to generate a `class` definition when we use the `sequelize.define` method to define a Model.
+Therefore, we need to do some manual work and declare an interface and a type, and eventually cast the result of `.define` to the _static_ type.

 ```ts
 // We need to declare an interface for our model that is basically what our class would be